canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 For the purpose of this tutorial we will use the kubernetes-core [bundle][kubernetes_core], however, you can use any other bundle that fits for your needs.
 We will also use AWS as a provider.

 positive
 : Since Kata Containers uses QEMU/KVM to launch VMs for containers, it is really important that your Charmed Kubernetes cluster is deployed on bare metal.
-You can use the `i3.metal` instance type when deploying on AWS or any other local provider that supports bare metal provisionins (e.g. [MAAS][maas] or [VMware vSphere][vsphere]).
+You can use the `i3.metal` instance type when deploying on AWS or any other local provider that supports bare metal provisionins (e.g. [MAAS][maas] or [VMware vSphere][vmware]).

 ## Prepare the kubectl client